Dimension of Disaster and Coping Strategy in Nepal (1971 – 2020)

-Keywords:Disaster events, causality, strategy, cost of disaster, Climate change, Natural phenomena
+Keywords:disaster events, causality, strategy, accident, cost of disaster, climate change

 How to Cite